Mobile First: Definition, challenges and explanations

 What does Mobile First mean?

-Mobile First means designing a website or application for mobile devices first, before adapting it to larger screens.
+Mobile First means designing a site or app for mobile devices first before adapting it to larger screens.

 Is Mobile First compatible with responsive design?

-Yes, Mobile First is an approach that is an integral part of responsive design, prioritizing mobile design as the starting point.
+Yes, Mobile First is an approach that is an integral part of responsive design, prioritizing design for mobile as a starting point.

 What are the benefits of Mobile First for SEO?